Wednesday, October 31, 2007

 this measurement has seven significant figures

-all final zeros after the decimal point are significant
+* rule: all final zeros after the decimal point are significant

 3) 60 000 x 103 g